DSmolke/Flota/README.md

 ### Tests
 I conducted them following the guidelines from the documentation - https://flask.palletsprojects.com/en/3.0.x/testing/.
 For their execution, I used a separate test database.
 During their execution, I made an effort to clear table rows before each test iteration.

+### Cors
+At the beginning of development I decided to store CORS policies for any URL with suffix '/*' in separate package inside of 'configuration.py' module.
+Although this implementation gives more separation between domains of configuration my call is to store it directly in app context, because it gives more compact code.
+Also storing policies in .env file looks like a 'overkill' to me.

 <br />
 <br />